Print3M/pathfinder/README.md

 # PathFinder

 PathFinder – the ultimate web crawler script designed for lightning-fast, concurrent, and recursive URL scraping.
 With its cutting-edge multithreading architecture, PathFinder ensures rapid URL extraction while guaranteeing that each page is visited only once.
-This powerful tool can effortlessly extract paths from various HTML tags, including `a`, `form`, `img`, `link`, and more.
+This powerful tool can effortlessly extract paths from various HTML tags, including `a`, `form`, `iframe`, `img`, `embed`, and more.

 ## Usage